Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 ### 1) Generate a new Dpdl source file containing the generated code (Mode 1)

-By executing the Dpdl script with the '@gen' parameter (see below), a new Dpdl source file containing the generated code sections is created.
+By executing the Dpdl script with the '@gen' parameter (see below), a new Dpdl source file (with '*_gen' suffix) is created containing the automatically AI generated code sections.

 This mode allows to check and adapt the generated code before executing it.